How to Grow Potatoes

 Fingerlings, like Russian Banana, Austrian Crescent, and Red Thumb, can take as long to grow as some late-season varieties.

-Potatoes like cool weather and spring are the time for planting.
-If you order seed potatoes now from an online retailer, indicate a date 2-3 weeks before you’re able to plant in your area, which is usually 2 weeks before the last spring frost.
+If you order seed potatoes from an online retailer, indicate a date 2-3 weeks before you’re able to plant in your area, which is usually 2 weeks before the last spring frost.
 If you’re not sure about the date, check with the county extension office in your area.

 Can I plant store-bought potatoes?